Manifest!: Cover art

 The album's cover art was designed by singer Samantha Urbani and Erez Avissar, and features a stereoscopic image of the band.

 Reception

-Like several other reviewers, Michael Hann of The Guardian commented on the album's "pick'n'mix approach to New York's musical history".
+Michael Hann of The Guardian commented on the album's "pick'n'mix approach to New York's musical history".

 The album was described in a review for the BBC by Nick Levine as "generally impressive".

 The album was positively received by the NME, with Lisa Wright rating it 8/10 and describing it as "louche, cool, and wickedly and exuberantly playful".
-Allmusic reviewer Tim Sendra gave the album a four stars out of five, calling it "a loose-limbed, dancefloor-filling jam with songs that are tropically inspired, sweet-spirited, and fun" and noted the "unusual and memorable" lyrics.
+AllMusic reviewer Tim Sendra called the album "a loose-limbed, dancefloor-filling jam with songs that are tropically inspired, sweet-spirited, and fun" and noted the "unusual and memorable" lyrics.
 The Lists Jonny Ensall described Manifest! as an "insidiously hooky album".
 Liz Pelly, writing in The Boston Phoenix, called it "the best pop album of the summer".
 Rolling Stone gave it a 3.5 star rating.